-Spain v Albania
+Spain snatch friendly win over Albania

 Keidi Bare (Albania) wins a free kick in the defensive half.

-Attempt saved.
-Ferran Torres (Spain) right footed shot from a difficult angle on the right is saved in the bottom right corner.
-Assisted by Carvajal.
+Goal!
+Spain 1, Albania 0.
+Ferran Torres (Spain) right footed shot from the centre of the box to the bottom left corner.
+Assisted by Yeremi Pino.

 - Who were the greatest number 10s?
 Ranking the best players who wore the number